hypertrack/ridesharing-android/README.md

 # Uber-for-X driver & customer apps using HyperTrack SDK

 **🛑WARNING: THIS OPEN SOURCE REPO ISN'T A WORKING REPO.
 WE ARE ACTIVELY WORKING TO UPDATE THIS REPO.
-WE EXPECTED TO GET IT BACK IN A WORKING STATE BY NOV 2018.**
+WE EXPECTED TO GET IT BACK IN A WORKING STATE BY JAN 2019.**

 Uber’s business model has given rise to a large number of Uber-for-X services.
 Among other things, X equals moving, parking, courier, groceries, flowers, alcohol, dog walks, massages, dry cleaning, vets, medicines, car washes, roadside assistance and marijuana.
 Through these on-demand platforms, supply and demand are aggregated online for services to be fulfilled offline.